 Post Season Teams: All Stars

 All Star teams are created by selecting the best players at a particular age group within the league.
-These teams are designed to be as competitive as possible as the intent of these teams are to win against other Little League All Star teams.
+These teams are designed to be as competitive as possible as the intent of these teams is to win against other Little League All Star teams.
 All Stars are played by different rules than the regular season.
 Free substitution and roster batting are not used in tournament play.
 Other rules restrict substitutions, pitching availability, and player utilization.
 The result of these rules is that some players will play very little and players, as well as parents, must learn to cooperate with the manager who makes the playing time decisions.

 Post Season Commitment